Get Started Now

 What percent of high school volleyball players get college scholarships?

-Around 5.9% of high school volleyball players will compete at the college level, and 1.2% of high school volleyball players will go to a Division 1 school.
+Around 5.9% of high school volleyball players will compete at the college level.
 This translates to about 27,400 collegiate women’s volleyball players competing at all division levels across the U.S.

 How many scholarships do Division 1 volleyball teams get?